rodrigo-sntg/NikeTest/README.md

 - `CacheSingletonTest`: Tests for the caching singleton.

 ## Error Handling
-The project includes custom exceptions to handle specific error conditions gracefully and clearly.
+The project includes custom exceptions to handle specific error conditions clearly.